 Making a complaint about policing in Surrey

 Surrey Police officers and staff aim to provide a high standard of service to the communities of Surrey, and welcome feedback from the public to help shape their service.
-However, there may be an occasion when a member of the public may feel dissatisfied with the service they have received and wish to make a complaint.
+However, we know there may be occasions when you feel dissatisfied with the service you have received and wish to make a complaint.

 Surrey Police Professional Standards Department (PSD) receive all reports of complaint and dissatisfaction about police officers, police staff or Surrey Police generally and will provide a written response to your concerns.
 You can also contact them by calling 101 and asking for ‘PSD’.

 Complaints can also be made to the Independent Office for Police Conduct (IOPC), however these will automatically be passed to Surrey Police or the Police and Crime Commissioner (in the case of a complaint against the Chief Constable) for the initial stages of the process to be completed, unless there are exceptional circumstances that justify not passing it on.